mpalmer/lvmsync/README.md

 ## What is it good for?

-Mostly, transferring whole block devices from one machine to another, with minimal downtime.
+Mostly, transferring entire block devices from one machine to another, with minimal downtime.
 Until now, you had to shutdown your service/VM/whatever, do a big cross-network dd (using netcat or something), and wait while all that transferred.